Bradford West Gwillimbury: Government

 The current mayor of Bradford West Gwillimbury is James Leduc, who previously served as the town's Deputy Mayor under Rob Keffer who retired from public service in the lead-up to the 2022 Municipal Election.
 Raj Sandhu took Leduc's post as Deputy Mayor after serving as the Councilor for Ward 1.
 The first mayor was Bill de Peuter, who was mayor of Bradford from 1986 to 1990.

 The municipality has a mayor, a deputy mayor, and seven councillors.
 The administration is led by a town manager and has the following departments: clerks, building, planning, human resources, recreation, finance, engineering, facilities and parks, fire and IT.
 Council shared space with a courthouse at 57 Holland Street East.

-Bradford West Gwillimbury and the neighbouring town of Innisfil share the South Simcoe Police Service.
 The town also incorporates the YNOT Bradford West Gwillimbury Youth Council, an assembly of teens, into its town discussions.
 The non-governmental group works to create social opportunities, including recreation facilities; enhance environmentalism; and create a political voice for the town's youth.